ExMember/exmember.github.io/_drafts/hsnc-best-practices.md

 calendar](https://hsdnc.nationbuilder.com/admin/sites/1/pages/804/events_old)
 on NationBuilder and upload the agenda to it as a PDF.

-Board agendas should also be sent to the HSDNC [mailing list](https://hsdnc.nationbuilder.com/admin/broadcasters/1/mailings) on NationBuilder.
+Agendas should also be sent to the HSDNC [mailing list](https://hsdnc.nationbuilder.com/admin/broadcasters/1/mailings) on NationBuilder.
 Board agendas should be sent to all supporters.
 Committee agendas should be sent to people who are interested in that committee.